The Council has published its findings on ‘crossover kids’: sentenced and diverted children known to the Child

 - whether child protection or youth justice involvement occurred first

 - geographical differences in the prevalence of children known to the child protection service (including the number who were Aboriginal and Torres Strait Islander children) and the proportion of children first sentenced aged 10–13 among sentenced and diverted children.

-The third report will examine the principles that apply to considering trauma and child protection issues when sentencing children.
+The third report examines the principles that apply to considering trauma and child protection issues when sentencing children.
 The report canvasses possible changes to the youth justice system to more holistically and effectively address the causes of children’s offending.